MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/cacl-class.md

 ### <a name="return-value"></a>Valore restituito

-Restituisce la lunghezza in byte necessari per contenere il `ACL` struttura.
+Restituisce la lunghezza in byte necessaria per mantenere la `ACL` struttura.

 ##  <a name="getpacl"></a>  CAcl::GetPACL